niiicky/ML/HousingPricePrediction/README.md

 4. **Modeling**
    - Trained Linear Regression
-   - Evaluated with RMSE and R²
+   - Evaluated with MSE, RMSE, and R²
-   - Compared performance across approaches

 ---